MosheBerman/GiphyKit/Readme.md

 ## Technologies
 This app uses the following technologies:
+- Swift 3

-- `NSURLSession` and `NSURLSessionTask` for data downloading and minimal caching.
+- `NSURLSession` and `NSURLSessionTask` for data downloading and minimal caching
-- `ImageIO.framework` for loading GIF images from NSData, for display in `UIImageView`.
+- `ImageIO.framework` for loading GIF images from NSData, for display in `UIImageView`
+- `UICollectionView` and `UIImageView` for display

+## Architecture
+The app follows basic MVVM principles.
+The Giphy code is seperated into a framework called GiphyKit.

 ## Technical Challenges
 This project includes a number of technical challenges, some of which I'll discuss here, along with my approach to each one.